 If you follow along with me on this blog and via social media, you’ll know that I fly.
 A LOT.
 The top question I get over and over is “How Do I Find Cheap Flights?”.
 While I earn and burn lots of airline miles and award points, the nature of my travel requires me to purchase many tickets as well.
 In addition to getting creative with my schedule, I believe in traveling well but spending as little as possible.

-Here’s my top tips to to help find cheap flights:
+Here’s my best tips for finding to help find cheap flights on your next search:

 Use The Best Flight Booking Websites